jbmcgreevy/cell-ranger-report-extractor/README.md

 # cell-ranger-report-extractor

-A tool to extract Cell Ranger data from HTML files and add it to a new spreadsheet.
+A tool to extract basic quality-control data from 10x Cell Ranger HTML files and add it to a new spreadsheet.

 ## Features